 The Rutherford County Endowment seeks to benefit the broad community and its residents by promoting philanthropy and strengthening charitable organizations serving Rutherford County.

 Grants of $2,500 to $10,000 will be made to nonprofit organizations and public agencies for charitable purposes, including programmatic and capital needs.
-At its discretion, the Rutherford County Endowment Advisory Board may also consider grant requests for greater or lesser amounts.
 Applications for general operating support may be accepted but generally will be given low priority.
 Requests that exhibit the greatest community benefit (including requests addressing education; early childhood development; health and wellness; assisting people in need; arts, culture and natural resources; or the environment) will be given the highest consideration.

 - If an organization other than the applicant will benefit from the grant, then the applicant should include a letter of endorsement from that organization.

-- Projects should be completed within one year of the award.
+- Grant funds should be expended within one year of the award.

 Deadlines and Dates

 The grant application deadline is 5 p.m. on March 1.
 If the deadline date is on a weekend or holiday, the deadline is 5 p.m. the next business day.

 - Grants are made to qualified 501(c)(3), governmental, educational, and religious organizations serving Rutherford County.